Modeling the Firm - Costs

 Fixed versus Variable Costs

-A common way to understand the production function is to split costs into two categories, fixed costs and variable costs.
+A common way to understand a firm's total costs is to split it into two categories, fixed costs and variable costs.

 • Fixed Costs: are costs that are incurred once and do not change, regardless of how many units of product is produced.